Drumcree conflict: Murder of the Quinn brothers

+Killing of Constable O'Reilly

 Protests against the Parades Commission ban on the Garvaghy Road march continued throughout 1998.
-On 5 September, a loyalist crowd of several hundred staged a demonstration in Portadown town centre, carrying placards proclaiming, "No Taigs Here".
-Members of the assembled crowd assaulted and shouted abuse at Catholics in the vicinity.
-Dozens of families carrying out their weekend shopping, many with children, fled.
+On 5 September, a loyalist crowd of several hundred held a demonstration in Portadown town centre, carrying placards proclaiming, "No Taigs Here".
+Some of the crowd assaulted and shouted abuse at Catholics nearby.
+Dozens of families doing their weekend shopping fled.
 One eyewitness, in the town centre with her two young sons, recalled: "They were like animals.
 The hatred was in their eyes.
-Women with children as young as mine were calling us Fenian bastards."
+Women with children as young as mine were calling us Fenian bastards".
 Shortly before 5 pm a Catholic-owned business was gutted in a petrol-bomb attack and others were damaged by men openly armed with baseball bats, chains and crowbars.

-During a confrontation in the Corcrain Road area of Portadown, a loyalist threw a pipe bomb packed with explosives, ammunition and shotgun pellets at a line of RUC officers shielding a Catholic enclave.
-Two police officers were seriously injured; one of them, 30-year-old Constable Frank O'Reilly, a Catholic-born practicing Presbyterian, took the full force of the blast, shattering his riot shield.
+That evening, Orangemen and loyalists clashed with police who were shielding a Catholic enclave in the Corcrain Road area of Portadown.
+A loyalist threw a pipe bomb packed with explosives, ammunition and shotgun pellets at a line of RUC officers.
+Two officers were seriously injured; one of them, 30-year-old Constable Frank O'Reilly, a Catholic-born practicing Presbyterian, took the full force of the blast, shattering his riot shield.
 Some of the crowd reportedly cheered as the officers were taken to hospital.
-O'Reilly had lost an eye, had shrapnel embedded in his skull and spent five weeks in critical condition in Royal Victoria Hospital before succumbing to his injuries on 6 October.
+O'Reilly lost an eye, had shrapnel embedded in his skull and spent five weeks in critical condition in Royal Victoria Hospital.
+He died of his injuries on 6 October.
+Davy Jones, spokesman for the Portadown Orangemen, said they would continue protesting for their right to march.
+He commented: "Unfortunately when you are standing up for liberties, sometimes the cost of those liberties can be very high".